philipov/cogwright/README.md

+# cogwright
-# cogwright -- make python wheels
+make python platform wheels using a binary payload

 --------------------------------------------------------------------------